-For handling database and database-related programming, programmers need to have some medium, or you can say interface to particularize a set of commands or codes to deal with a database or to access the database's data.
-In this chapter, you have a brief introduction of those terminologies that you will study during the journey towards learning SQL.
+For handling database and database-related programming, programmers need to have some medium or interface to particularize a set of commands or codes to deal with a database or access the database's data.
+SQL(Structured Query Language) is a standard database programming language for accessing and manipulating data in a relational database.

 What Will You Get Learning SQL?

 SQL gives unique learning and database handling techniques on Structured Query language and will help you make better command over the SQL queries and to deal with these codes efficiently.
 Since SQL helps you to include database creation, database or table deletion, fetching row data and modifying those data, etc., in parallel, SQL makes things automatic and smooth for end-users to access and deal with that application's data efficiently.

 What Is SQL?